-Tying up any loose ends like taking in funds, completing forms, obtaining the documents for loans and liens, and assuring you get a clear title to the home in preparation of your purchase gets finalized are all part of the job of the escrow agent.
+Clearing the final hurdles like obtaining funds, finishing forms, obtaining the documents for loans and liens, and assuring you get a clear title to the property in preparation of your purchase gets finalized are all parts of closing in which an escrow holder is useful.